 You could look into our advanced strategies for increasing your eBay sales or your Amazon sales.

 You may also want to start considering your pricing and shipping strategies.

 Finally, if you’re selling on your own webstore, you need to focus on social media, email, and content marketing to get customers to your store and keep them coming back.

-Now that you’re up and running, here are some additional resources to help you out:
+Now that you’re up and running, here are some practical tips to keep you on track:

-Ecommerce is a fantastic (and fun) way to make some extra cash online — and potentially build a full-time income.
-It also gives you the freedom to be your own boss and do something you really love.
+eCommerce is a fantastic (and fun) way to make some extra cash online — and potentially build a full-time income.
+It also gives you the freedom to be your own boss while doing something you really love.